Prehistoric Hong Kong: Bronze Age

-The coming of the Warring States period brought an influx of Yuet people from the north into the area.
-They probably avoided the instabilities at the north and went south.
-Bronze fishing, combat, and ritual tools were excavated on Lantau Island and Lamma Island.
-Ma Wan was the earliest settlement with direct evidents in Hong Kong.
+The coming of the Warring States period brought an influx of Yue people from the north into the area, prob who probably migrated south to avoid the instabilities in the north.
+Bronze mining, fishing, combat, and ritual tools were excavated on Lantau Island and Lamma Island.
+Ma Wan was the earliest settlement with direct evidence in Hong Kong.
 Another one is Lung Kwu Tan.
 Bronze tools were found on Lantau Island, Cheung Chau, Chek Lap Kok as well.
 Regular holes on the ground were found in Ha Pak Nai.
 It is believed they were the foundations of grand houses of that period.

-The Yuet people were competing and assimilating with indigenous Che people.
+The Yuet people competed and assimilated with the indigenous Che people.
 It is believed that there were wars between them.
-Qin Shi Huang of the Qin Dynasty sent large numbers of soldiers and Qin subjects to Guangdong and made the competition harder.
-According to recent archaeological findings, there were possibly many significant differences between the Yue civilisation and the Qin-Han dynasties.
+Qin Shi Huang of the Qin dynasty sent large numbers of soldiers and Qin subjects to Guangdong, which toughened the competition.
+According to recent archaeological findings, there were possibly many significant differences between the Yue civilisation and the Qin and Han dynasties.
 According to the historical records written during the Han dynasty, the Yue people (who originated in the Southern region of the current China along the Pearl River) were mainly barbarians with little or no civilisation.
 However, there is archaeological evidence suggesting that the Yue civilisation was sophisticated and advanced.

-There are still no written documents or artefacts related to Qin rules and early Han Dynasty rules.
+There are still no written documents or artefacts related to Qin rule and early Han dynasty rule.
 The excavation of Lei Cheng Uk Han Tomb of later Han dynasty effectively brings Hong Kong out of prehistory.